Short St Gallery

 Open a larger version of the following image in a popup: Alison Anderson, Travelling Fire and Water Dreaming

-Alison Anderson Australian - Luritja, b.
+Alison Anderson Australian, Luritja, b.
 1958

 Travelling Fire and Water Dreaming